geleto/cascador-ai/README.md

 // 3.
 Define the Orchestrator Script
 const contentAgent = create.ScriptRunner({
     context: {
-        // Provide the tools to the script draftGenerator,
+        // Provide the renderers to the script draftGenerator,
         critiqueGenerator,
         revisionGenerator,